Microscopic theory of spin Seebeck effect in antiferromagnets: Introduction

 The remaining part of this paper is organized as follows.
 In Sec.~\ref{Sec:Model}, we define an antiferromagnetic Heisenberg model on a cubic lattice and explain its magnetic phase diagram including both N\'eel and canted phases.
 Then we derive the magnon (spin-wave) band dispersion in both N\'eel and canted phases.
-The magnon representation of spin operators are important to compute the spin current.
-A simple model for conduction electrons in a normal metal is introduced as well.
+The magnon representations of spin operators are important for computing the spin current.
+A simple model for conduction electrons in a normal metal is also introduced.
 In Sec. \ref{Sec:SpinCurrent}, based on the Keldysh Green's function method, we derive the formula of the DC spin current flowing from the antiferromagnet to the normal metal via an interfacial exchange interaction.
-The formula demonstrates that in the canted phase, the DC spin current is divided into two main parts: The magnon part depends on temperatures while another part of transverse magnetization is almost independent of temperatures.
-We explain that the sign of the spin current is mainly determined by magnons' density of states.
+The formula demonstrates that in the canted phase, the DC spin current has two main components: a magnon component dependent on temperature and a transverse magnetization component almost independent of temperature.
+We explain that the sign of the spin current is mainly determined by the magnons' density of states.
 The main results of this paper are in Secs.~\ref{Sec:SSE} and~\ref{Sec:Comparison}.
 In Sec.~\ref{Sec:SSE}, we estimate the magnetic-field and temperature dependence of the tunneling DC spin current.
-We show that a sign reversal of the SSE voltage occurs at the first-order spin-flop transition due to the change of the dominant spin-current carrier between spin-up and down magnons.
-The computed tunneling spin current semi-quantitatively agrees with a recent experimental result of SSE in an antiferromagnet $\rm Cr_2O_3$~\cite{Li2020a}.
+We show that the sign of the SSE voltage reverses at the first-order spin-flop transition owing to the change of the dominant spin-current carrier between spin-up and spin-down magnons.
+The computed tunneling spin current semi-quantitatively agrees with a recent experimental result for the SSE in the antiferromagnet $\rm Cr_2O_3$~\cite{Li2020a}.
 We also predict that in the low-temperature regime, the spin current of the canted phase exhibits a non-monotonic magnetic-field dependence.
-In Sec.~\ref{Sec:Comparison}, we quantitatively compare the SSE in antiferromagnets with that in ferromagnets by using the tunneling spin current formalism.
-The result is in good agreement with typical experimental results of SSEs.
-In addition, we compare SSE results in various sorts of magnets and from the rich behavior of SSE voltages, we can argue that SSE can be used not only as spintronics function but also as a new probe of detecting features of different magnets.
-Section~\ref{Sec:Discussion} is devoted to the argument about missing pieces of the tunneling spin current formalism.
-From it, we point out some important issues associated with SSE.
+In Sec.~\ref{Sec:Comparison}, we quantitatively compare the SSE in antiferromagnets with that in ferromagnets using the tunneling spin-current formalism.
+The result is in good agreement with typical experimental results for SSEs.
+In addition, we compare SSE results in various types of magnets.
+From the diverse behavior of SSE voltages, we argue that the SSE can be used not only for spintronics function but also as a new probe to detect features of different magnets.
+Section~\ref{Sec:Discussion} is devoted to the argument about missing parts of the tunneling spin-current formalism.
+From this, we point out some important issues associated with the SSE.
 Finally, we simply summarize our results in Sec.~\ref{Sec:Conclusion}.
-Details of several calculation processes used in this paper are given in Appendix.
+Details of several calculations in this paper are given in the Appendices.